 An “abrasion” in a contact lens wearer should alert one to suspect a corneal ulcer.
 Consult ophthalmology while the patient is in the emergency department.

 Corneal Abrasion.
-A small abrasion is seen at the 3-o’clock position, just ...
+A small abrasion is seen at the 3-o’clock position, just across the ...